grafana/loki/docs/clients/logstash/README.md

 ## Configuration

 ### url

 The url of the Loki server to send logs to.
-When sending data the publish path (`/api/loki/v1/push`) will automatically be appended.
-By default the url is set to `http://localhost:3100`
+When sending data the push path need to also be provided e.g. `http://localhost:3100/loki/api/v1/push`.

 ### tenant_id

 Loki is a multi-tenant log storage platform and all requests sent must include a tenant.
 For some installations the tenant will be set automatically by an authenticating proxy.
 Otherwise you can define a tenant to be passed through.
 The tenant can be any string value.

 ### include_labels

 Array specifiying the extracted labels.
 This is a mandatory field.
 A minimum of 1 label should be provided.
 All nested labels are extracted by prefixing the parent key i.e if there is a nested label like `{log => {file => {path => "/path/to/file.log"}}}`, extratced label would be `{log_file_path => /path/to/file.log}`

 ### extra_labels

 All logs send to Loki will be added with these extra labels

 ### message_field

 Message field to use for log lines.

 ### batch_wait

 Interval in seconds to wait before pushing a batch of records to loki

 ### batch_size

 Maximum batch size to accrue before pushing to loki.
 Defaults to 102400 bytes

 ### Backoff config

 #### min_delay

 Initial backoff time between retries

 #### max_delay => 300(5m)

 Maximum backoff time between retries

 #### retries => 10

 Maximum number of retries to do

 ### username / password

-Specify a username and password if the Loki server requires authentication.
+Specify a username and password if the Loki server requires basic authentication.
 If using the GrafanaLab's hosted Loki, the username needs to be set to your instanceId and the password should be a Grafana.com api key.

 ### client certificate verification

 Specify a pair of client certificate and private key with `cert` and `key` if a reverse proxy with client certificate verification is configured in front of Loki. `ca_cert` can also be specified if the server uses custom certificate authority.